How to Spend 4 Days in Rome, Italy Itinerary

 Not too far from the Trevi Fountain is the famous Spanish Steps of Rome.
 Why are they called the Spanish Steps?

 Originally they were named Trinità dei Monti after the church above them and then later renamed after the Piazza below them, Piazza di Spagna (the Spanish Square).
+Make sure to head to the top and view the Trinita dei Monti Church.

 The square was named after the Spanish Embassy nearby.
 So, now it all makes sense!